 Ride the roller coaster

 Understanding that the summer before college will be a roller coaster is the first step.
 Understanding that you are not alone, but are on this ride with your student – and with thousands of other parents – may help.
 This is a summer of patience – and a test of your ability to “go with the flow.”
 Talk to your student about your concerns – but only a little.
-Encourage your student to share her feelings – but understand if she doesn’t want to.
+Encourage your student to share their feelings – but understand if they don’t want to.
 Make lists of things to do and/or pack, but be prepared if your student ignores them.

-Remember that your student must come to terms with this experience in his own way.
+Remember that your student must come to terms with this experience in their own way.
 Be there, and see what happens.